 Strengthened safe spaces for indigenous women in Guatemala

-The DEMUJERES project supports Indigenous women's organizations in creating community protection mechanisms, safe spaces, and integrated support actions.
-This approach consolidates the collective response to violence and strengthens access to justice.️
+The DEMUJERES project works with indigenous women's organizations to establish rights-based community mechanisms, safe spaces, and integrated community-led actions.
+This approach strengthens the collective response to violence, empowers women, and promotes greater access to justice.

 To learn more about this project